xdividr/dreamcloud-docs/styleguide.rst

 Note: There are two underscores, which tells the RST compiler to throw away the reference when it is done, so you can later link the same text to a different target.
-If there is one underscore it creates a link and saves the text as a reference, so the next time you use it you don't have to add the target, just the text, like:
+If there is one underscore, it then creates a link and saves the text as a reference, so the next time you use it you don't have to add the target, just the text, as in the following example:

 .. code::